msvens/mphotos/Readme.md

 # About

-mphotos is the backend service for [mphotos-app](https://www.github.com/msvens/mphotos-app). mphotos exposes and api for working with images and is tightly integrated with google drive.
+mphotos is the backend service for [mphotos-app](https://www.github.com/msvens/mphotos-app). mphotos exposes an api for working with images and is tightly integrated with google drive.

 **Goal**: *Once your images have been upload to your google drive they should be accessible through your website*
 ## Features